Ingwersaft/wildfly-deploy-gradle-plugin/README.md

 # :warning: wildfly-deploy-gradle-plugin is not maintained!

-This repository will be [archived] soon as I stopped working with java application server for some time now.
-Feel free [getting in touch](https://kesselring.io/#contactSection) if you need some hints :)
+This repository will be **archived** soon as I stopped working with java application server for some time now.
+Feel free forking the repo and [getting in touch](https://kesselring.io/#contactSection) if you need some hints :)

 # wildfly-deploy-gradle-plugin